cde-ev/cdedb2/doc/source/Migration.rst

 1. Make everything ready as described above.
 2. Prepare the v2 VM (install/configure system packages).
 3. Stop the mailserver (alternatively: make mailinglists static, that is independent of db).
-4. Deploy a change to v1 making it read-only and only accessible to admins.
+4. Stop v1 and make an SQL dump.
-5. Stop v1 and make an SQL dump.
+5. Deploy a change to v1 making only accessible to admins (and invalidate all sessions).
 6. Restart v1 and move it to https://db1.cde-ev.de.
 7. Import dump into v2 (see below).
 8. Move v2 to https://db.cde-ev.de and initialize it.